ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+1. The maxmal path size has been extented from 255 to 2047 characters.
+2. The 'NEVSEL' constant value has been changed to avoid underflow of 2 * NEVSEL.
+3. In utilseq.c and .h, a member variable in class PatMat has been moved to a local variable
+to recover thread safety.
+4. When **Spaln** is run: `% spaln protein genome`, the order of the 1st and 2nd arguemnets is exchanged with a warning message.

+## Changes in version 2.3.2a</a>
 1. From this version, query fasta file(s) may be compressed.
 2. The new option of <b>spaln</b> '-g' directly generates compressed output(s) when used in combination with -W or -O12 option.
 3. makeidx.pl and makblk.pl have been modified to accord with gzipped genome/database fasta files.